gursimarsm/ARTH-Program/README.md

 # ARTH-Program
-The repository conatins tasks related to the ARTH program. </br>
+The repository contains tasks related to the ARTH program. </br>
 www.rightarth.com